 Older decisions from the United Kingdom may be persuasive (Australian patent law has departed from UK patent law), but they are not binding.
-See Seiko Epson v Calidad [2017] FCAFC 1403 for an example of this consideration.
 Decisions of European and US Courts are of interest, but are less persuasive.
-However, since adopting the concept of "support" instead of fair basis in Australia, European cases may have some increased persuasion on that issue.
+See: Calidad Pty Ltd v Seiko Epson Corporation [2020] HCA 41 for an example of this consideration.